Our Team

 Laura Miranda Perez

-Laura leads Oxford PV’s activities in the implementation of best sustainable practices, and engages regularly in governmental advocacy activities across Europe and beyond.
+Laura oversees Oxford PV communications, which includes marketing, public relations, and governmental affairs strategies.
+Previously Head of Sustainability, she also leads Oxford PV’s activities in the implementation of ESG best practices.
+Laura has been with Oxford PV for over a decade, holding a number of technical management roles including materials research and IP strategy.
 She is a frequent invited speaker at solar industry events.
 She has more than 10 years’ experience in the solar sector and over 20 years in innovation.
-She is also involved in IP strategy activities and IP portfolio management.
+Laura holds a degree in Chemistry and a PhD in Material Science in the area of perovskites.

 Charlotte Barlow, Chief of Staff